 Published: 24 January 2016

-Recently I had to configure a build on Jenkins for the work I am doing at Auth0 and ran into an issue with a shell script that did not want to execute and failed with a “Permission Denied” error.
+Recently I had to configure a build on Jenkins, and ran into an issue with a shell script that did not want to execute and failed with a “Permission Denied” error.

 Being new to the Linux world I reached out to a colleague and it turned out the solution was an easy one.
 It is new for me, so I am sharing it so it can maybe help you in the future.

 The solution is to use the Git update-index command to assign the execute permissions.